Vivos (underground shelter): History

 The first completed shelter, located in Indiana, was built during the Cold War to withstand a near direct hit from a 20-megaton nuclear bomb.
 With accommodations for 80 people, the Indiana complex has a few spots left due to member relocations and family changes.

 Vivos plans to convert a surplus Cold War Soviet-built underground complex of 250,000 sqft located in Rothenstein, Germany, into a luxury shelter to house up to 1,000 people, a small zoo, storage for cultural treasures, and a gene bank for reconstituting plants and animals after a possible extinction event.
 Fire safety regulations were expected to present a problem for the project requiring a fire sprinkler system throughout the facility.

 In 2013, Vivos acquired the purchase rights to a large portion of the Atchison Storage Facility, a 2,700,000 sqft former limestone mine in Atchison, Kansas, formerly owned by the US Army, and announced plans to convert it into "the world's largest private underground survivor shelter", housing 5,000 people.
 In June 2014, Vivos cancelled the Kansas project due to Army geologists' concerns about the structural stability of the former limestone mine, having experienced a number of dome out collapses of the limestone.

-Vivos Group acquired a property of 1967's bases in Fall River County, United States, in 2016 and repurposed it.
+Vivos Group acquired a property of 1967-built shelters in Fall River County, United States, in 2016 and repurposed it.
 Each bunker is either 60 x 26.5 feet (18.29 meters x 8 meters), or 80 feet × 26.5 feet (24.4 meters × 8 meters).